Port Hope Public Library

+History

 The first incarnation of the Port Hope Public Library was a Mechanic's Institute established in 1852.
 This was followed by the building of a public library in 1912 with a grant from the Carnegie Foundation.
 The library was erected at 31 Queen St and later became the Mary J. Benson Branch.
 In 1971 the library was expanded and the front facade altered.
 The next alteration to the building came in 1982 with the installation of an elevator in the south west corner of the building which, in turn, required a relocation of the front door.
 In 2000 the Town of Port Hope and the Hope Township were amalgamated by the municipal government which added the smaller Garden Hill Branch to the Port Hope Public Library network.
 The Queen St building underwent further renovations in 2001 which effectively doubled the size of the library and added columns that imitated the facade of the initial 1912 building.
 These renovations were done from January to December 2001 and cost 2.2 million dollars.
 During this time much of the library collection was stored but service did continue from a nearby storefront.
 Upon its reopening in 2002, the building was named the Mary J. Benson Branch of the Port Hope Public Library.
 Ten years later, in 2012 the library celebrated its 100th anniversary.